 Recommendations for containers:

-No bags: Bags do not work well as they crush the berries.
-Long & low containers work well for blackberries.
+No bags.
+Bags do not work well as they crush the berries.
+Long and low containers work well for blackberries.
 Blackberries crush easily if you pile them too high.
 For blueberries, a bucket no bigger than 2 gallons works well.
 Containers deeper than 2 gallons will crush the blueberries.

-Berry picker Amy Fendley- pictured left - is dressed appropriately for this hot weather.
-A long sleeve loose fitting cotton shirt, long pants, a floppy hat to shade her face and good shoes.
-She is also carrying water with her into the field.
-The cotton absorbs the sweat where it evaporates and keeps her cool.
+A loose fitting cotton shirt and/or shirt with UPF protection, a floppy hat to shade your face and good shoes.
+Please no sandles or flip flops.
+The terrain is uneven, and in places, sometimes steep.
+Please wear shoes with good tread for walking around the farm.
+Carry water with you into the field.
 If you do not keep hydrated your body temperature can get too high very quickly and be very harmful.
 Symptoms, in addition to dizziness and feeling bad, can be failing to sweat or excessive sweating.
 If you experience any of these symptons, seek shade, use wet towels or anything you can to get your body temperature down.
 Ice on neck, arm pits, forehead.
 Get help!- even using your cell phone to call the staff on the porch to come get you!

 Table grapes are harvested in bunches.
 You do not pick single berries.
-The bunch must be cut off from the main stem.
-If it is torn off it will make an infection court (create an open wound on the plant) for Botryosphaeria and Eutypa fungi which can cause death of the cordon [which is the main arm supported by the wire] or even the whole vine.
+The bunch must be cut off from the main stem using snippers.
+Grapes vines are easily hurt and damaged.
+If bunches are torn from the vine, it will make an infection court (create an open wound on the plant) for Botryosphaeria and Eutypa fungi which can cause death of the cordon [which is the main arm supported by the wire] or even the whole vine.

-This means that if you want to harvest these types of grapes you need to bring snippers.
-Snippers with pointed noses are best and so we do not allow children to pick grapes.
+While we have some supplies available for cutting grape bunches, if you want to harvest these types of grapes we ask you to bring your own snippers or good sharp scissors.
+Snippers with pointed noses are best.
+Because of the need for sharp implements to cut the bunches from the vine, we do not allow children to pick grapes or even to carry snippers into the fields.
 We do not want them running with tools or cutting their own fingers.
 They can go with you into the grape fields and hold the bucket.
-Note that it will take two hands to cut off a bunch of grapes-one to hold the bunch and one to operate the snippers.
+Note that it will take two hands to cut off a bunch of grapes- one to hold the bunch and one to operate the snippers so that bucket holding is an important help!

 The Happy Berry has four varieties of seedless concord table grapes: Venus, Mars, Saturn and Jupiter.
 How do you know when they are ripe?
 Venus, Mars, and Jupiter turn dark blue.
 Look for bunches with uniform dark blue color.
 If there is a red tinge they are not ready but will be in a few days.
 Be aware that the bunches on a vine do not ripen all at once- so you walk along looking for the dark blue bunches.
 Saturn will be a dark red, but the same guidelines apply.